pplau/pacon/README.md

 # Start Pacon
 `echo $NODE_IP > /pacon/config`
 `echo $NODE_IP:$CLIENT_NUM > /pacon/local_config //CLIENT_NUM is the number of current clients in this node`
-`modify the file path in start_pacon.sh`
+modify the file path in start_pacon_new.sh
-`bash ./scripts/start_pacon.sh`
+`bash ./scripts/start_pacon_new.sh`
-`pacon   // run test`
+`./pacon   // run test`

 # Stop Pacon
 `bash ./scripts/stop_pacon.sh`

 # Pacon Interfaces
+Most interefaces in Pacon are similar to POSIX, except rmdir, readdir

 # Batch Permission Setting
-`If application does not call the pacon_set_permission() function, Pacon use the default setting`
+If application does not call the pacon_set_permission() function, Pacon use the default setting
-`If application want to define the permission, it must call pacon_set_permission() in each client and make sure they use the same permission setting`
+If application want to define the permission, it must call pacon_set_permission() in each client and make sure they use the same permission setting

 # Joint Consistent Regions
-`add all addresses of remote cregion into ./cr_joint_config`
+1. add all addresses of remote cregion into ./cr_joint_config
-`add the workspace of remote cregion into ./crj_info`
+2. add the workspace of remote cregion into ./crj_info
-`call cregion_joint() func in the app  // only need to be called by one client in the app`
+3. call cregion_joint() func in the app  // only need to be called by one client in the app